zcalex/radix.v2/README.md

   radix package, such as SCANing either a single redis instance or every one in a cluster, or executing server-side lua

+## V3

+If you're so inclined, [radix.v3](https://github.com/mediocregopher/radix.v3) is available for beta testing.
+If you like v2 you'll probably love v3, it's got everything v2 does and is faster, cleaner, and more flexible.
+Check it out!

 ## Installation

     go get github.com/mediocregopher/radix.v2/...